-4.12 Summary of Ecological and Natural Heritage Significance
+4.12 Summary of Ecological and Natural Heritage Significance within the Subject Lands

 The PPS (MMAH 2020) defines the important natural heritage features to consider in terms of impact assessment.
-No significant natural heritage features were identified within the Subject Lands.
+No significant natural heritage features were identified within the Subject Lands or adjacent properties.